P-OPSTeam/axelar-tools/README.md

 here are the current options :

-1. "Install Binary by using wrapper" - Install using wrapper, no auto start at boot

-2. "Install Binary by systemd" - Installing node/validator via systemd
+1. "Install Binary by systemd" - Installing node/validator via systemd

-3. "Upgrade Binary by using warpper" - Update node/validator wrapper

-4. "Upgrade Binary by systemd" -- Upgrading node/validator systemd
+2. "Upgrade Binary by systemd" -- Upgrading node/validator systemd

-5. "Create validator wrapper" -- create a validator using axelar scripts
+3. "Create validator systemd" -- create a validator and enable chainmaintainers

-6. "reboot node" - reboot node, node will auto start with systemd
+4. "reboot node" - reboot node, node will auto start with systemd

-7. "Monitor the node via cli" - monitoring for your node and validator
+5. "Monitor the node via cli" - monitoring for your node and validator